Big Four (Mexico)

-In Mexican football, the Big Four (Spanish: Los Cuatro Grandes) refers to a group of four clubs, América, Guadalajara, Cruz Azul and Pumas UNAM, which are considered by the local press to be the most popular and successful sides in the country.
+In Mexican football, the Big Four (Spanish: Los Cuatro Grandes) refers to a group of clubs traditionally considered the most successful and widely supported in the country.
+América, Guadalajara, Cruz Azul, and Pumas were historically assigned this designation, though the designation has been debated over the years given the rise of other successful teams in Mexico's Liga MX.

+In the 2020s, Toluca surpassed Cruz Azul and Pumas in league titles and drawn level with Guadalajara, leading some to argue for Toluca's inclusion in the group, replacing Pumas, or the recognition of an expanded Big Five.

 Clubs

-Mexico City is home to three members of the "Big Four"; América (16), Cruz Azul (9), and Pumas UNAM (7) have 32 Liga MX titles among them.
-Guadalajara (located in Zapopan), with 12 titles brings the total count of Liga MX titles amongst them to 44.
+Mexico City is home to three members of the "Big Four"; América (16), Cruz Azul (10), and Pumas (7) have 33 Liga MX titles among them.
+Guadalajara (located in Zapopan), with 12 titles brings the total count of Liga MX titles amongst them to 45.